aleph2c/miros/doc/recipes.rst

   subscribing_ao.subscribe(
     signals.THING_SUBSCRIBING_AO_CARES_ABOUT, queue_type='fifo')

-It seems a little bit strange to subscribe to an event, since an event is a specific thing in which belongs a general thing; the signal.
+It may seem a little bit strange to subscribe to an event, since an event is a specific thing, which contains a general thing; the signal.
 But the ``subscribe`` method supports subscribing to events so that it's method signature looks like the other method signatures in the library.
 (Less things for you to remember)